From a cabin crew discussing orgies to a less-than-perfect check-in experience, my Etihad business class review got off to a turbulent start.

 Etihad Business Class Check-In at IST Airport

 I had a pretty interesting check-in experience for this Etihad business class trip.
-I have a full post coming about the experince but the short of it is, after deboarding from a Turkish Airlines flight from Antalya I was directed out of the airside part of the terminal to check in again with Etihad directly.
+I have a full post coming about the experience but the short of it is, after deboarding from a Turkish Airlines flight from Antalya I was directed out of the airside part of the terminal to check in again with Etihad directly.
 This seemed…odd.
 I was travelling on a flight that Turkish Air codeshares with and would think there is no need to exit the airport.
 Still, it was early a.m. and I had plenty of time before my Etihad flight.
 I thought I could just flagpole back in.
 Not so.

-The Etihad counter wasn’t set to open until four hours prior to takeoff and left me with over an hour and a half to kill.
+The Etihad counter wasn’t set to open until four hours prior to takeoff which left me with over an hour and a half to kill.
 This actually turned into three hours prior as counter staff were slow-moving, to say the least.
 The crew seemed very inexperienced and disorganized.
 Oddly, they started checking in economy passengers leaving the few business class passengers scratching their heads.
 I flagged an attendant and she opened the velvet rope to the check-in line for business class passengers however we just stood there again for another 10 minutes.

 I am assuming the check-in staff was contracted so hard to fault Etihad on this.
 Still, it set a bit of a tone.